 −→· ∗

 [11], and Memarian et al. [16, 17].
 These works also model pointers as logically coupled with either the bounds of the blocks they point to, or provenance information from which bounds can be derived.
 None of these is directly concerned with enforcing spatial safety, and that is reflected in the design.
-For example, memory itself is not be represented as a flat address space, as in our model or real machines, so memory corruption due to spatial safety violations, which Checked C’s type system aims to prevent, may not be expressible.
+For example, memory itself is not represented as a flat address space, as in our model or real machines, so memory corruption due to spatial safety violations, which Checked C’s type system aims to prevent, may not be expressible.
 That said, these formalizations consider much

 Figure 14: Simulation between CORECHKCBOX and COREC